JacksonBurns/MATLAB-Start-to-Finish/Lectures/Week-2/Week-2.md

-# Week 1 - MATLAB Fundamentals
+# Week 2 - Advanced Plotting
 Reminder - the best place to learn MATLAB (or anything, really) is the internet!
 [StackOverflow](https://stackoverflow.com) and MathWorks' own [MATLAB Exchange](https://www.mathworks.com/matlabcentral/) are filled to the brim with people asking and answering questions about MATLAB.
 [MATLAB's own documentation](https://www.mathworks.com/help/matlab/) is also extensive and extremely helpful.
 It includes descriptions of how to call functions as well as usage examples.